 Dehumidifier Maintenance Checklist October 17, 2016 – Posted in: Blog, Dehumidifiers, Industrial – Tags: Maintenance

 A good commercial dehumidifier is an investment than any water-damage restoration professional should make.
 When you make an investment in a high-quality, durable dehumidifier, it’s equally as important to conduct regular maintenance that keeps your unit working at its peak potential.
-There are simple things you can do on a regular basis that will help you get the most out of your commercial dehumidifier, ensuring that it keeps operating as a valued member of your team for years to come.
-Here is a quick dehumidifier maintenance checklist that is easy to follow and will help you get started on making the most of your investment:
+There are simple things you can do on a regular basis that will you get the most out of your commercial dehumidifier, ensuring that it keeps operating as a valued member of your team for years to come.
+Here is a quick dehumidifier maintenance checklist that is easy to follow and will you get started on making the most of your investment:

 - Inspect Filter: The filter is one of the most important components in your dehumidifier, and it’s important that you keep it clean so your unit can function at the highest level.
 Check for the buildup of dirt and dust that might constrain the flow of air and make your unit run at less than peak efficiency.
 Use a vacuum to remove debris.
 As a rule of thumb, you may vacuum out a filter up to three times before you need to fully replace it – though you should replace filters immediately after mold jobs.